 We will consider exceptions to certain naming policies on a case-by-case basis; you can request an exception filling out this form And requesting an Action Name Whitelist.

 Your Action's invocation name must be a phonetic version of its display name.
-The only permitted differences are: punctuation, spaces, and using numerals vs. spelling out numbers and ordinals (such as three vs. 3 or third vs. 3rd).
+Permitted differences include: punctuation, spaces, and using numerals vs. spelling out numbers and ordinals (such as three vs. 3 or third vs. 3rd).

 The description of your Action must accurately describe its functionality and the services or content it provides.
 Here are a few best practices for writing a description of your Action: